5 Reasons You Should Open Event Decor Orders On Arrival

 4. They might not be the right colour or type

-Online screens can show different colours, and your event may need shatterproof glasses for an outdoor event rather than real glass.
+Online screens can show different colours.
+Or your event may need shatterproof glasses for an outdoor event rather than real glass.

 Human error occurs and even manufacturers can accidentally send a mixture of colours in the same order.